 For example, for the “Integer” data type, the “Add” and “Subtract” operations are defined.
 This means that if we have any two elements of the “Integers” data type, then they can add or subtract and no error will occur.
 On the other hand, two objects of the “Text” data type cannot perform this operation because this is not defined for the data type.

 The use of data types makes it possible to perform certain operations between several variables in programming.
 For each data type, certain calculations or transformations are defined, which can be executed with another variable of the same data type without problems.

 To make sure that runtime errors cannot occur during operations with multiple variables, one uses the so-called type system.

 What is the Type System in Computer Science?

 The Type System is the term used in computer science to describe the possibility of restricting the value ranges of a variable within a programming language.
-A programming language, which has a type system, is called typed.
 These systems can be classified into a total of three classes:

 - Strong vs. Weak: This is about how strictly the respective programming language distinguishes the types.
 For example, strict type systems do not allow variables to be converted to another data type after the variable has been defined.

 - Dynamic vs. Static: This dimension is about when the typing of the object takes place.
 For example, in Python, the variable itself does not have a data type, only the object assigned to the variable does.
 This is called dynamic typing.
 However, this also means that errors due to incompatible data types are not detected until the entire program is started.
 With static typing (for example in Java), the data type of the variables must be explicitly defined while writing the program.

 - Explicit vs. Implicit: This dimension is closely interwoven with static/dynamic typing.
 It is a question of whether the data type of a variable is already explicitly specified during the definition, or is only implicitly recognizable via the assignment of the object.